 It cannot therefore be suggested that Homosexuality amounts to some form of ‘unnatural’ deviance that is not present in nature because it does not result in procreation.

 This means that the Procreation Argument cannot be used to claim that Homosexuality did not exist in Africa before Colonialism.

 Gay Discrimination: The Implications

-Beyond the harassment of Homosexuals in public, to also deny them the right to be married, inherit and access to spousal support including medical benefits because they are people who happen to be in a Gay relationship seems draconian.
+Beyond the harassment of Homosexuals, to also deny them the right to be married, inherit and access to spousal support including medical benefits because they are people who happen to be in a Homosexual relationship in Africa is draconian.

-It would also be useful for us to remember that most Anti-Gay Legislation was put in place by Puritan Colonial Regimes, and insisting that they remain is aligning ourselves with the oppressive Cultural attitudes that led to and entrenched Colonialism.
+It would also be useful for us to remember that most Anti-Homosexual Legislation in Africa was put in place by Puritan Colonial Regimes, and insisting that they remain is aligning ourselves with the oppressive Cultural attitudes that led to and entrenched Colonialism in Africa.

-In the final analysis, I can’t find a legitimate reason for the position that Homosexuality is Un-African except to say in the words of a famous Philosopher whose name I’ve forgotten: “It amounts to you not wanting other people to do what you simply dont want them to do”.
+In the final analysis, there’s no legitimate argument that can be made to suggest that Homosexuality did not exist in Africa before Colonialism and in the words of a famous Philosopher whose name I’ve forgotten: “It amounts to you not wanting other people to do what you simply dont want them to do”.